mbbuehler/DVC/README.md

 Execution:
 <ol>
-<li>Start iPython notebook
+<li>Start iPython notebook:<br>
 $ jupyter notebook or $ ipython notebook
 </li>
 <li>
-In the browser, navigate to the solutions for assignment 1: /ex1/Assignment1.ipynb
+In the browser, navigate to the solutions for assignment 1:<br>/ex1/Assignment1.ipynb

 Make sure you use python 3 to execute code.